nautobot/nautobot-ansible/docs/roles/install_nautobot.rst

 Supported and Tested OSs
 ------------------------

-The following OS’s are tested/supported.
+The following OSs are tested/supported.
 The support is expected to line up with the supported OSs of Nautobot specifically.
 Issues related to supported OSs will be taken.
 If the issue is on a tested but unsupported OS, then the mileage may vary; issues are welcome but may have limited